Approach To islam (peaceful surrender)

 They are collections of sayings/actions of Muhammad transmitted through generations of people.
 While they are a considered a source of Islamic law, many Muslims misuse them by what Khaled Abou El Fadl terms “hadith hurling.”
-While he specifically speaks of Wahhabis, we believe it applies to many modern day Muslims & Muslim Leaders who think they are jurists.
+While he specifically speaks of Wahhabis, I believe it applies to many modern day Muslims & Muslim Leaders who think they are jurists.

 “Hurlers of Prophetic traditions, because of their ignorance of jurisprudential theory and methodology, treat law in a whimsical and opportunistic fashion.
 They search through the thousands of statements and sayings attributed to the Prophet in order to find anything that they could use to support their already preconceived and predtermined positions.
 In effect, they utilize the inherited traditions about the Prophet in an arbitrary and whimsical personalized fashion in order to affirm whatever positions they feel like supporting.
 As a result, traditionists (or hadith hurlers) often end up confusing their cultural habits and preferences and Islamic law.
 They selectively pick evidence that supports their cultural biases and claim that these cultural practices are the Islamic mandated law.
 Al-Ghazali asserted that because such people do not abide by any disciplined methodology or principled way in thinking about the Divine Will, they end up corrupting Islamic law.”